usethesource/salix-core/README.md

 - [salix::Node](https://github.com/cwi-swat/salix/blob/master/src/salix/Node.rsc): defines the `Node` data type for representing views.
 Only needed if you define your own attributes or elements.

 - [salix::Diff](https://github.com/cwi-swat/salix/blob/master/src/salix/Diff.rsc): internal module for diffing and patching `Node`.
-You should never have to import these modules.
+You should never have to import this module.

 #### Example programs